tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 describe thoroughly as well.

 Like before, we keep a "record" of currently active sales.
-Unlike before, the value of each entry in the big_map is an NFT's price, but specified in tezzies instead of FA2 tokens.
+Unlike before, the value of each entry in the big_map is an NFT's price, but specified in tez instead of FA2 tokens.
 The key (type = `sale_param_tez`) is:

 ``` ocaml